XavierTables/CyberSecurity_Portfolio/projects/windows-security-log-triage/README.md

 - Event 4624: SYSTEM service logon
 - Event 4672: sensitive privileges assigned to the new SYSTEM session
-- Correlation basis: identical timestamp, account, computer, and Logon ID
+- Correlation basis: same timestamp, account, and computer.
+Both events show LocalSystem Logon ID `0x3E7`, but that ID alone does not uniquely link them to one service event.

 The service activity occurred several minutes after the password reset, but the available evidence did not establish a causal relationship between the two clusters.
 I therefore documented them separately.

 ## Triage Disposition

-**Final determination:** Expected activity in the authorized training environment; no security incident identified from the available evidence.
+Final determination: The reviewed SYSTEM service activity is consistent with normal Windows behavior.
+No incident was confirmed from the four events reviewed, but the Administrator password reset would require approval validation in production.

 **Reasoning:**